dessa-oss/atlas/documentation/STARTGUIDE.md

 ## Environment and Dependencies

-Foundations comes with a few basic dependencies built-in that you'll see in `requirements.txt`.
+Foundations comes with a few basic dependencies built-in that you'll see in [https://github.com/DeepLearnI/foundations/blob/2018-10-19-rc/requirements.txt](requirements.txt).
 Which dependencies get used when you run a job depends on your setup and deployment type.
 If working with a remote execution environment like GCP you'll need to be aware if the environment has the ability to download packages from the Internet.
-If yes, then specifying new dependencies will allow the execution environment to download the necessary packages.
+If yes, then specifying new dependencies in `requirements.txt` will allow the execution environment to download the necessary packages.

 Each time you run a job, the requirement.txt that is defined at that time is packaged and sent along with that job.
-Any changes to the `requirements.txt` file will only jobs effect job run after that point.
+Any changes to the `requirements.txt` file will only effect jobs run after that point.

 **The main takeaway here is that if you expect a job to run with an external python package, you'll need to add it to your `requirements.txt` and the execution environment will need access to Internet to download.**